 - Enrichment Focus- Metro, Tammy Schexnaider, Partnership Resources

 - Enrichment Focus- Greater Minnesota, Darcy Meagher, Functional Industries

-Here are a few comments from this year's honorees:
+Here are a few comments from the 2017 honorees:

 "For the last two years, I’ve been working at the legislature … trying to explain to them why these people (DSPs) are so important to the success of my daughter," Pam Gonnella.